don-smith/vim-meetup/2017-06-01/README.md

   - Right: `l`
   - Backward and forward by sentence: `(` and `)`
   - Backward and forward by paragraph: `{` and `}`
+  - Go to the matching parenthesis or curly bracket: `%`
 * Moving in and out of normal and edit modes
   - From edit mode to normal mode: `<ESC>` (and `Ctrl-[`)
   - After the cursor: `a`